MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

     ![The Deployment command is available in the properties callout for an app in the App CatalogW.](media/1bcafa7e-d96c-4080-a27f-8489173c5088.jpg)

-5. On the **Manage App Deployments** page, enter the URL for each site collections to which you want to deploy the app, and to add it to the list, select **Add**.
+5. On the **Manage App Deployments** page, enter the URL for each site collection to which you want to deploy the app, and to add it to the list, select **Add**.

 6. In the **Managed Paths** section, to specify which managed paths should have this app available, select **Add**.